Visit Chattanooga has a fantastic lineup of tours available to WITS attendees. Spots will fill up quickly, so grab your ticket to WITS and register!

 Capacity: 60

-Join the ladies of The Chattery for a relaxed evening of candle making and creative play.
+Enjoy a relaxed evening of candle making and creative play at The Chattery, a local Black-owned business.
 Chattanooga candle maker Osha Thomas of Essential Things will guide you through crafting your own custom candle—choosing a fragrance, setting the wick, and pouring a soy-blend candle to take home once it cures.
 While your candle sets, unwind in the Art Lounge, an art café–style space stocked with materials for collaging, watercolor, drawing, writing, or simply creating at your own pace.
 Come to relax, connect, and let inspiration lead the way.

 Accessibility: Wheelchair accessible, sign-language translation available.